albfelix31/chefitup/server/README.md

 ## Steps to set up the Database
 ### Step 1

-create .env inside the server folder
+Create a .env file outside the server folder.

 ### Step 2
+In that .env file, paste the following text:<br/><br/>

 MYSQL_USER=Your database username<br/>
 MYSQL_PASSWORD=Your database password<br/>